rembo10/headphones/API.md

 force search for wanted albums - not launched in a separate thread so it may take a bit to complete
 ### forceProcess
 Force post process albums in download directory - also not launched in a separate thread
+### forceActiveArtistsUpdate
+force Active Artist Update - also not launched in a separate thread

 ### getVersion
 Returns some version information: git_path, install_type, current_version, installed_version, commits_behind